-“Hotels and inns may not refuse accomodation to same-sex couples.”
+“Hotels and inns may not refuse accommodation to same-sex couples.”

 Among the revisions made to the hotel guidelines on January 31st, the Ministry of Health, Labor and Welfare gave specific examples of requests that should not be rejected, such as reserving a room with a double bed.
 The guidelines will be enforced beginning on June 15.